chinchalinchin/being-and-death/01_death.md

 _Knowability_ as a relation when applied to _unknowability_ as an object yields back to us the existence of possibilty[^9].
 In other words, "_if you tried to doubt everything you would not get as far as doubting anything.
 The game of doubting itself presupposes certainty_"[^10].
 If a thing is unknowable, then there exists a recursion of knowability that attaches itself through necessity to the nodes of unknowability, because one cannot approach _unknowability_ without thereby coming to know _of_ it.
 In this way, we form the chain of propositions:

 - Death is unknowable.
-- "_Death is unknowable_" is knowable
+- "_Death is unknowable_" is knowable.

 We see in this argument how the tendrils of knowability intersect with those of unknowability, and give us at least a foothold to raise our awareness towards Death.
 If Death is unknowable, then we can at least come to know _of_ what is unknowable and thus gain an understanding of Death through analogy.
 This is all we can possibly mean by _phenomology of Death_ in any ontology that seeks to avoid the pitfalls of `solipsism`: that we can come to know _of_ what is unknowable.
 Our knowledge of Death thus enters "_through the back door_".